Anxiety and the Higher Purpose of Fear

 Stop.
 Adjust.
 Notice.
 Become aware of what really matters.

-Even now, back in a home with school schedules and to-do lists, I find myself remembering this moment and recognising that the overwhelm or anxiousness is just my body's way of saying:
+Even now, back in a home, running a business, with school schedules and to-do lists, I find myself remembering this moment and recognising that the overwhelm or anxiousness is just my body's way of saying:

 "Hey, remember what matters!"